Deer Management Permits (DMPs)

 - If you do not receive a DMP in your first choice WMU, you will receive a preference point for the following year.

-- Preference points do not guarantee selection.
-Any preference points contained in your file are automatically applied to your first-choice WMU selection.
-If you do NOT receive your first choice, the points are applied to your second choice but will remain in your file for the following year, regardless of your second choice selection results.
+- If you do not receive your first choice, the points are applied to your second choice, but will remain in your file for the following year, regardless of your second-choice selection results.

 DMP selection order

 During the instant issuance, an applicant’s chances of selection are determined by an applicant’s category.
 The categories, in priority order, are as follows:

 - Landowners (50 or more acres of land within a WMU) and Disabled Veterans (40% or more service-related disability).
 All applicants in this category will receive their first-choice DMP.